devopsarr/prowlarr-go/prowlarr/docs/NotificationApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateApiV1NotificationRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateNotificationRequest struct via the builder pattern

 Name | Type | Description  | Notes